IvanLetteri/SOAItnn/README.md

 # SOAItnn
 Trading Neural Networks

-TansorTrade of other authors.
-You can find it here (https://github.com/tensortrade-org/tensortrade)
+TansorTrade is a framework from other authors.
+You can find it [HERE](https://github.com/tensortrade-org/tensortrade)